Everything you need to know about “Credit Score” in the UK

 Some factors also negatively affect your score that you should seriously avoid:

-• Going over 25% of your total credit limit spend or even worse over your total credit limit and going negative.
+• Going below 1% or over 25% of your total credit limit spend or even worse over your total credit limit and going negative.

 • Opening too many credit accounts (like credit cards, bank accounts, mobile accounts, broadband accounts, loans and etc.) in less than 6 months.